 - Don’t neglect seeking medical attention, even if you don’t think you were injured.
 Let a doctor decide whether you were injured.

-- Don’t neglect to read the police report and to object to any inaccuracies
+- Don’t neglect reading the police report and objecting to any inaccuracies.

 - Don’t mention your case on social media, and assume that the opposing party is always monitoring your account for something they can use against you.